-The following information must be supplied by the manufacturer:
+The following minimum information must be supplied in the English language by the manufacturer:

 - a.
 Instructions for field disassembly/assembly and diagrams identifying all parts. - b.
 Cleaning instructions. - c.
-As minimum, a description of each safety feature designed into the pistol, how each safety feature is intended to function, and for those under shooter control, how the shooter should operate (activate/deactivate) each safety feature. - d.
+A description of each safety feature designed into the pistol, how each safety feature is intended to function, and for those under shooter control, how the shooter should operate (activate/deactivate) each safety feature. - d.
 A statement on ammunition known to be beyond the design limits of the pistol (e.g., +P ammunition in a pistol not designed to handle +P ammunition) and/or known not to function in the pistol. - e.
 A parts list and ordering instructions. - f.
 Certification of compliance with this standard.